 Read our full ExpressVPN Review

-Nord has 5,100 servers in 62 countries around the World.
-It‘s got user-friendly apps for almost all popular devices (Windows, Mac, Android, iOS, Linux) with the exception of routers.
+Nord has 5,300+ servers in 62 countries around the World.
+It‘s got user-friendly apps for almost all popular devices (Windows, Mac, Android, Android TV, iOS, Linux) with the exception of routers.
 With that said, NordVPN does support routers and there are instructions available to make use of this fact.